-- 5) Charles Avenue built in 1880 by original hotel workers in Coconut Grove.
-This street was the main street of the African-Bahamian settlement and included businesses and homes as well as churches and the Coconut Grove Cemetery - 6) The Coconut Grove Cemetery (the Charlotte Jane Memorial Cemetery Park) (Hibiscus Street between Charles and Franklin Avenues) local cemetery with the first recorded burial in the early 1900's - 7) Shotgun Homes Scattered wooden "shotgun" style homes scattered throughout the area were recently designated historic by the City of Miami.
-This was the most prevalent style of home for early settlers of the area. - 8) The Ace Theater (3664 Grand Avenue) While not tied to the original settlers of the area, this theater, built in Art Deco style, opened in 1930's and was the only theater to serve the area's black residents during segregation times.
+- a.
+Macedonia Missionary Baptist Church (3515 Douglas Road) - b.
+St Paul African Methodist Church (3680 Thomas Avenue) - c.
+Christ Episcopal Church (3481 Hibiscus Street) - d.
+St. James Baptist Church (3500 Charles Avenue) - 3) Charles Avenue Historic "Evangelist Street" built in 1880 by original hotel workers in Coconut Grove.
+This street was the main street of the African-Bahamian settlement and included businesses and homes as well as churches and the Coconut Grove Cemetery - 4) The Coconut Grove Cemetery (the Charlotte Jane Memorial Cemetery Park) (Hibiscus Street between Charles and Franklin Avenues) local cemetery with the first recorded burial in the early 1900's - 5) Theaters and Cultural Institutions - a.
+The Coconut Grove Playhouse (Main Highway and Charles Avenue) Originally opened as a movie theater in 1927, the theater was converted to a playhouse in 1956, closing in 2006. - b.
+The Ace Theater (3664 Grand Avenue) While not tied to the original settlers of the area, this theater, built in Art Deco style, opened in 1930's and was the only theater to serve the area's black residents during segregation times.